recipi/recipi/README.rst

     $ # Clone repository
     $ git clone git@github.com:EnTeQuAk/recipi.git

-    $ # Activate Environment and install
+    $ # Activate Environment and install.
+Note that this might take a while
+    $ # and actually downloads tons of stuff (used for NLTK)
     $ workon recipi
     $ make develop